-3. Advanced Camp Evaluation Report (ACER).
+- 3. Advanced Camp Evaluation Report (ACER).
 At the conclusion of AC, Cadets receive an overall CST AC Camp score on their ACER, USACC Form 1059.
 Advance Camp Cadet Evaluation Scoring (ACCES) is used to determine the performance for each Cadet.
 Successfully completed events accumulate points in ACCES for each Cadet.
 Those points are then annotated on the ACER.
 The purpose of this assessment is three-fold.
 First, the ACER provides summary feedback to the Cadet on their performance at AC.
 Second, it provides the host campus cadre an assessment of the Cadet's performance during AC to prepare a developmental plan for the MS-IV year.
 Lastly, the ACER provides data to the Cadet's accessions packet.
 The ACER is used as part of the Mission Set Order of Merit List (OML) model.
-The Cadet's overall performance is reflected on the front page of the ACER and the back page provides valuable feedback from regimental cadre.

-4. Advanced Camp Graduation Requirements.
-To receive CST AC graduation credit, Cadets must pass Army Fitness Test (AFT) and Height and Weight (HT/WT) Army Body Composition Program (ABCP) standards and receive a "Capable" or higher on each of their first three evaluated Situation, Observation, Associate and Assess, Reinforce and Recommend (SOAR) cards during the Tactics phase of CST.

-a.
-Army Fitness Test (AFT).
-Advanced Camp Cadets take an AFT during the Reception, Staging, Onward Movement, and Integration (RSO&I) phase of AC.
-This is a single-attempt event.
-A minimum score of 60 points per event equates to a passing score.
-ACCES Points are awarded for AFT total score.
-AFT failures are annotated in the Cadet's record, and the Cadet may be dismissed from CST without camp credit...
-Administration of this AFT is for CST assessment purposes only and is not a FOR RECORD test; therefore, retesting is not required, and disenrollment shall not be initiated under provisions of AR 145-1, para.
-10-2.b.(8,16), on the sole basis of this failure.
-It is important to note that while AFT failure is grounds for immediate dismissal from CST without camp credit, that dismissal alone does not immediately trigger disenrollment.
-However, because successful completion of CST is part of a Cadet's commissioning requirements, the failure of CST in its totality, in conjunction with all other factors required for commissioning, may become the grounds for disenrollment.
+The Cadet's overall performance is reflected on the front page of the ACER and the back page provides valuable feedback from regimental cadre. - 4.
+Advanced Camp Graduation Requirements.
+To receive CST AC graduation credit, Cadets must pass Height and Weight (HT/WT) Army Body Composition Program (ABCP) standards and receive a "Capable" or higher on each of their first three evaluated Situation, Observation, Associate and Assess, Reinforce and Recommend (SOAR) cards during the Tactics phase of CST. - a.
+Height and Weight (HT/WT).
+Cadets comply with the ABCP requirements for active-duty Soldiers in effect at the time of CST execution. - (1) Any Cadet who meets the standards for the ABCP, IAW AR 600-9 receives a score of PASS and continues training.
+Cadets who exceed the Army body composition screening standards but achieved a total ACFT score of 540 or above with a minimum of 80 points in each sub-event on their last FOR RECORD ACFT are granted the body composition exemption per FRAGO 1 to HQDA EXORD 218-25.
+Cadets in this category receive a PASS for Army height and weight standards. - (2) Any Cadet who exceeds allowed Army body composition standards, IAW AR 600-9, immediately conducts a validation screening.
+This validation is not executed by the same Cadre that conducted the initial assessment. - (3) After validation screening, any Cadet who exceeds Army body composition standards, may result in dismissal from CST without camp credit.
+Dismissal from CST is at the discretion of the CMDT.
+Administration of these HT/WT test is for CST assessment purposes only and is not a FOR RECORD test; therefore, retesting is not required, and disenrollment shall not be initiated under provisions of AR 145-1, para.
+10- 2.b.(8,16), on the sole basis of these failures.
+It is important to note that while